 The Music Encoding Conference is the annual meeting of the Music Encoding Initiative (MEI) community and all who are interested in the digital representation of music.

 Music encoding is a critical component for fields and areas of study including computational or digital musicology, digital editions, symbolic music information retrieval, and digital libraries.
 This event brings together enthusiasts from various music research communities, including technologists, librarians, music scholars, and students and provides an opportunity for learning and engaging with and from each other.

-The conference is hosted by Tisch Library and Lilly Music Library of Tufts University on the Medford, MA campus.
+The conference was originally to be hosted at Tisch Library and Lilly Music Library of Tufts University on the Medford, MA campus.
 It is co-sponsored with the Department of Music at Tufts, Digital Scholarship Group at Northeastern University Library, and MIT Digital Humanities.

 Questions?
 Contact Organizing Committee Chair, Anna Kijas at anna.kijas at tufts.edu or Program Committee Chair, Richard Freedman at rfreedma at haverford.edu.